tyree88/Oracle/README.md

 # IDCS
 the file in the IDCS folder contains a [bulk delete users](https://github.com/tyree88/Oracle/blob/master/IDCS/Python/DeleteBulkUsers.py)python script, [bulk delete groups](https://github.com/tyree88/Oracle/blob/master/IDCS/Python/DeleteBulkGroups.py) python script, [bulk delete users and groups](https://github.com/tyree88/Oracle/blob/master/IDCS/Python/DeleteBulkUsers%26Groups.py) python script

-## Bulk Delete users and Groups
+## Bulk Delete users and groups
--
+### What the script does
 - 1 .
 This script grabs the users in group OCI_Administrators
 - 2 .
 Filters out the ids for each user in this group into an admins array
 - 3 .
 Passes the rest of the users in a set array so only unique values are entered
 - 4 . returns the set array into a delete function that do a total removal from all resources in the tenancy

+### Change in the script
-- 2.Change the URLs variables
+- 1.Change the URLs variables
 ![Change the urls](https://github.com/tyree88/Oracle/blob/master/IDCS/Images/Change%20URLs.png?raw=true)

  -2.
 Change the Group ID Variable
  ![Find each Group Variable and Change it to the right id number]

+ -3.
+Search in postman to find the group id you are looking to exclude. refer back to requirements if you get stuck.
  ![you get the Id number you are looking for by searching on postman](https://github.com/tyree88/Oracle/blob/master/IDCS/Images/Screen%20Shot%202020-11-17%20at%2010.15.37%20AM.png?raw=true)

 # BULK Delete
 The Bulk delete script uses the IDCS API.
 This is how to navigate through it